 NACE MR0175/ISO 15156 materials standard

 Without a doubt, the best starting point is the NACE MR0175/ISO 15156 materials standard.
-Maintained by NACE International (formerly known as the National Association of Corrosion Engineers) and also adopted by the International Organization for Standards, this specifically covers the suitability of materials for use in H2S containing environments.
+Maintained by NACE International (formerly known as the National Association of Corrosion Engineers) and also adopted by the International Organization for Standards, this specification covers the suitability of materials for use in H2S containing environments.
 It details the selection, heat treatment and qualification of a wide range of carbon and low-alloy steels, and corrosion-resistant alloys.

 Most of Parker’s instrumentation valves, tubes and fittings are available in a wide range of corrosion resistant alloys that comply with the metallurgical requirements of NACE MR0175/ISO 15156.
 The optimum choice for many applications involving H2S exposure is nickel alloy 625.
 This nickel-chromium-molybdenum alloy also contains niobium, which acts with the molybdenum to stiffen the material and provide high strength without requiring a strengthening heat treatment during its manufacture.
 The alloy is also highly resistant to a wide range of corrosive chemicals.